-Dividend yield-based on market at period-end 5.00% Dividend yield based on NAV at period-end 1.64%
+Dividend yield-based on market at period-end 3.72% Dividend yield based on NAV at period-end 1.75%

-NAV as of March 31, 2023 \$2.28
+NAV as of March 31, 2023 \$6.44

-Market Price as of March 31, 2023 \$0.75
+Market Price as of March 31, 2023 \$3.03

-Premium (discount) to NAV (67.1%)
+Premium (discount) to NAV (53.0%)

 The Fund seeks to pay monthly dividends out of its net investment income.
 To permit the Fund to maintain a more stable monthly dividend, the Fund may pay dividends that are more or less than the amount of net income earned during the period.
-All monthly dividends paid the Fund during the period were paid from net investment income.
+The Fund distributed all its current income from the period plus approximately \$224,000 of income from prior years.

 The Fund's investment portfolio is comprised of various security classes.
 UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico (the "Investment Adviser") considers numerous characteristics of each asset class, in an effort to meet the Fund's investment objective.
-Many securities in which the Fund invests have call dates prior to the final maturity.
+A large number of the securities in which the Fund invests have call dates.
+The Fund also owns a large number of mortgage-backed securities ("MBS").
+MBS are subject to prepayments or refinancing of the underlying mortgage instruments.
+As a result, the average life may be substantially less than the original maturity.
+The final maturities of the portfolio are included in the Schedule of Investments that forms part of the accompanying semi-annual financial statements.